LincaMarius/ISAP-1_Logisim_Simulation/README.md

 ![ Figure 1 ](/Pictures/Figure1.png)

-The block diagram of the Central Processing Unit of the SAP-1 computer is:
+The Block Diagram of the Central Processing Unit of the ISAP-1 computer is:

 ![ Figure 2 ](/Pictures/Figure2.png)